DFMichelangelo/DFMichelangelo.github.io/pages/giving-talks.md

 # Giving Talks

 My name is [Michelangelo De Francesco](/).
-I am a Quantitative Research Analyst living in London.
+I am a eRates Quant living in London.
 I am focusing specific areas in electronic trading: Market Microstructure, Low Latency Development and Market Making.

 <!-- [Here are the talks I have given](/talks). -->